 In larger buildings the communal areas are being maintained and serviced as normal.

-In order to assist our contractors and staff, non-essential repairs are being curtailed but wherever possible every attempt will be made to undertake repairs where deficiencies affect the material comfort of a tenant.
-In some cases contractors may have problems obtaining supplies and that may slow down putting things right - if that happens we will let you know.
+In order to assist our contractors and staff, some non-essential repairs are being restricted and there are supply delays of certain materials that might make resolution of a problem take longer.
+Every attempt will be made to undertake repairs where deficiencies affect the material comfort of a tenant.

-As these do not require access to a property or flat some work may continue.
+As these do not require access to a property or flats work is continuing.

 The music practice rooms will remain in use.
 Each room has a pack of anti-bacterial wipes in them and users should wipe down the keyboards in those rooms before and after use and wipe the door handles on leaving.